nfabacus/nextjs-redux-styled-system/README.md

-# Redux Thunk example, plus Theme UI and Storybook
+# Redux Thunk example, plus Styled System and Storybook

 This example shows how to integrate Redux and Redux Thunk in Next.js.